 - Blacktown City Council is planning a new aquatic and leisure facility in Marsden Park.
 While outside the GPEC area, Council representatives anticipate this facility will have a large catchment and cater to some needs in the north-eastern GPEC precincts. - There are opportunities to redevelop the Ripples Leisure Centre in Penrith to become an inviting multipurpose aquatic and leisure facility which serves the needs of the rapidly growing population of the Penrith Centre Precinct.
-The provision of a high quality facility appealing to a range of ages, abilities and user groups would also support the growth of Penrith as a metropolitan centre. - There is capacity on the site of the Ripples Leisure Centre in St Marys and surrounds to enable future expansion of pool facilities. - There are also opportunities to redevelop the Mount Druitt Swimming Centre to create a large aquatic facility with indoor and outdoor facilities.
+The provision of a high quality facility appealing to a range of ages, abilities and user groups would also support the growth of Penrith as a metropolitan centre. - There is limited capacity on the site of the Ripples Leisure Centre in St Marys and surrounds to enable future expansion of pool facilities.
+Therefore, potential locations for future aquatic facilities will need to be investigated. - There are also opportunities to redevelop the Mount Druitt Swimming Centre to create a large aquatic facility with indoor and outdoor facilities.
 Blacktown City Council has undertaken early planning for this project.